Skip to content

 Atahualpa and Huáscar

 The civil war between Atahualpa and Huáscar is one of the decisive breaks in Inca history.
-Huáscar was closely associated with Cusco.
+Huáscar was closely connected with Cusco.
 Atahualpa, on the other hand, had a strong military base in the north.

 Ceremonies, Dignity, and Public Power